 Revaluation of fixed assets is the process by which the carrying value of fixed assets is adjusted upwards or downwards in response to major changes in its fair market value.
-IAS 16 of the IFRS require fixed assets to be initially recorded at cost but they allow two models for subsequent accounting for fixed assets, namely the cost model and the revaluation model.
+Revaluation is allowed under the IFRS framework but not under US GAAP.

 Axe Ltd. purchased a building worth $200,000 on January 1, 2008.
 It records the building using the following journal entry.